lupyuen/lupyuen.github.io/src/lora2.md

 # Build and Run the BL602 LoRa Firmware

-TODO

-Let's run the LoRa Demo Firmware for BL602.
+Let's run the LoRa Demo Firmware for BL602 to receive the LoRa Packets transmitted by RAKwireless WisBlock.

 Find out which __LoRa Frequency__ we should use for your region...